ryersondmp/sa11y/README.md

 # Sa11y
 Sa11y works as a simple in-page checker that is designed to be easily customized and integrated into any content management system (CMS) to facilitate good accessibility practices.
 Sa11y works best in a templated CMS environment, although is also available as a bookmarklet.
 Sa11y is _not_ a comprehensive code analysis tool.
 Sa11y exclusively highlights content issues.
 - Over 50 test conditions.
-- Easy, intuitive tooltips to explain issues.
 - Free and open source.
+- Concise tooltips explain issues right at the source.
 - Low tech: No complex API or integrations.
 - Easily customizable: add your custom rulesets.
 - Automatic: checks content on page load.
-- Additional (toggleable) checks: Contrast, form labels, readability, links.
+- Additional (toggleable) checks: Contrast, form labels, readability, links (Advanced).
 - Dark mode.

 ## Demo and bookmarklet